 Subsets of this group have performed at nursing homes and schools (under the name A Circle of Friends).
 As ‘Sestre,’ some iterations of the group have performed at Porchfests in Jamaica Plain, Arlington and Roslindale — wonderful annual events in the Boston area where musicians perform on (you guessed it!) porches all over town.

 During the pandemic, this group still meets to chat and snack at a social distance on Zoom.
 Any Slav living in, moving to, or even just passing through the Boston area is welcome to join.

 The Obscure Dignitaries (Dallas, TX)

 The Obscure Dignitaries is a progressive world-music group made up of Dallas-based musicians who strive to recreate and reinvent intricate, traditional folk rhythms from around the globe.
 From Roma rhythms to Slavic torch songs, American folk melodies to Brazilian samba, Irish airs to Turkish grooves – the Dignitaries strive to showcase different musical traditions while pushing the envelope on those traditions with modern, jazz-tinged harmonies and rhythms.
-Slavs alum Rachel LaViola (‘08-’12) is their lead singer!
+Slav alum Rachel LaViola (‘08-’12) is their lead singer!